malcprentice/malcprentice.github.io/Resources-TOEFLIntegratedSpeaking.md

 * ETS official guide p169-172 has example question workthrough

 ### Simple template
-In this set of materials, the reading passage is about TOPIC ... and in the listening two students’ talk about the topic.
+In this set of materials, the reading passage is about TOPIC ... and in the listening two students' talk about the topic.
 The reading passage is about X. It says that SUMMARY.
 In the listening passage, two students discuss the topic.
 The man/woman OPINION.
 His/her first reason/example is L1.
 His/her second reason/example is L2.

 ### Template with Choices.